 Do Polar Bears Hibernate?
 A Guide on Polar Bear Hibernation

+Does a polar bear hibernate?
 Here at Fahlo, we love polar bears.
 That’s why we’re fighting so hard to save them, by raising money for wildlife conservations such as Polar Bears International with our Venture Bracelet.
 Not only does Polar Bears International do important work that helps polar bears to remain in their natural habitats but they also do crucial research on the fascinating species.

-Let’s find out some more facts about our favourite arctic mammals.
+Let’s find out some more facts about our favorite arctic mammals.
 Knowing what we know about the bear species in general, one question in particular that gets asked a lot is whether or not polar bears hibernate.

 While there’s a clear difference between this and the typical activity level of a polar bear during the summer, walking hibernation is very different from a full state of hibernation.
 Other species that go through hibernation usually go through a much greater drop in temperature and are substantially less active during the hibernation period.

 Even though polar bears don’t tend to fully hibernate during the winter months, female bears go through a period of inactivity before and after they give birth to cubs.
 In fact, an expecting mother can go as long as eight months in their den without consuming any food.

 With that being said, even this isn’t exactly hibernation—new mothers need to maintain a relatively high body temperature to effectively care for their new children.
 Pregnant female polar bears usually enter dens during the fall, while non-pregnant bears may remain active during this time.
 They will then emerge when the cubs are ready to leave the den and live in the wild.